belalipaiva/Hack-Spatial-Memory-Processing/README.md

 As a team in this hackathon, your goal is to investigate how the learning phase affects brain activity during sleep and whether this effect differs under stressful conditions.
 Here is a list of ideas:
 Starting point:

-Look for patterns of co-activation between different brain regions that appear during Sleep II but not during Sleep I. These could represent memory consolidation processes.
+Look for patterns of co-activation, or coupling patterns between different brain regions that appear during Sleep II but not during Sleep I.
+These could represent memory consolidation processes.
 **Advanced analysis:**

 If you're feeling confident, try to identify these patterns during the Learning phase itself, then demonstrate that they were "replayed" or reactivated during Sleep II—this would provide evidence for memory consolidation.